Budibase/website/content/blog/how-to-make-a-web-app/index.md

 author = "Joe Johnston"
 date = 2024-04-23T00:00:00Z
-description = "Follow our step-by-step guide for how to create a web app." title = "Build a Web App in 2025 | 12-Step Guide"
+description = "Follow our step-by-step guide for how to create a web app." title = "How to Build a Web App in 2025 | 12-Step Guide"

 +++
 {{< figure src="/how-to-make-a-web-app/how-to-make-a-web-app.jpg" attr="Picture by [Med Badr](https://unsplash.com/@medbadrc)" alt="How to make a web app" >}}